zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 - The _dispute bond_ is reserved by a user, the _disputant_, upon submitting a dispute.
-If the dispute is justified and the original report is proven false, the dispute bond is unreserved, and the disputant is rewarded with the oracle/outsider bonds.
+If the dispute is justified and the original report is proven false, the dispute bond is unreserved, and the disputant is rewarded with the oracle and the potential outsider bond.
 If the dispute is unjustified, the bond is slashed.

 ## Advanced Topics